-At Denver Diamond Source, we believe in transparency, honesty, and informing our clients.
+At Denver Diamond Source, your local diamond store, we believe in transparency, honesty, and informing our clients.

 While there is no match to viewing jewelry and gemstones in person, there are certainly some basics you can learn about online that will make you feel more confident when it comes to jewelry.

 In order to codify aspects of diamonds that influence value, the Gemological Institute of America came up with “the Four C’s”: